 How to Create a Stacked Area Chart in Power BI

-In order to create a Stacked Area Chart in Power BI, first Drag and Drop the Sales Amount from Fields section to Canvas region.
-This will automatically create a Column Chart as we shown in below.
+To create a Stacked Area Chart in Power BI, first Drag and Drop the Sales Amount from Fields section to Canvas region.
+It automatically creates a Column Chart, as we have shown below.

 Next, let me add the State Province Name to the Axis section.

 Click on the Stacked Area Chart under the Visualization section.
-This will automatically convert the Column Chart into a Stacked Area Chart.
-From the below screenshot, you can see the Stacked Area Chart that shows the Sales Amount by State Province Name.
+It automatically converts the Column Chart into a Stacked Area Chart.
+From the screenshot below, you can see the Stacked Area Chart that shows the Sales Amount by State Province Name.